liquidprompt/liquidprompt/README.md

 * the number of added/deleted lines, if changes have been made and the number of pending commits, if any;
 * the error code of the last command, if it has failed in some way;
-* a smart mark: ± for VCS directories, $ for simple user, a red # for root.
+* a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, $ for simple user, a red # for root.

 You can temporarily deactivate the liquid prompt and come back to your previous one by typing `prompt_off`.
 Use `prompt_on` to bring it back.